 Arriving by car: Ports have parking structures just like airports where you can leave your car.
 Drive up to your dock and drop off your luggage with one of the porters.
 Then park your car.
 Keep your carryon luggage with you.

-Checkin: Most cruise documents state checkin is at 3:00 or later but they usually open it up around 1:00.
+Checkin: Most cruise documents state checkin time.
 Keep in mind that the ship has just disembarked a load of people so they need some time in between to prepare the ship.
 They make turnarounds just like airlines.
 You'll go through security just like at an airport although here you are allowed more leeway with items in your carryon.
 They won't confiscate pocket knives or liquids.
 Then you'll go to a counter and present your documents.
 Depending on the line you'll also get a boarding number or just stand in line to board.
 We prefer the number system so you can sit down and wait until your number is called.
 On HAL Suite passengers get priority passes.
 Some other lines provide that too.

 On Board: Some ships will have stewards escort you to your cabin, others you'll be on your own.
 That's why it helps to have seen the layout of the ship beforehand.
 You can find this in cruise brochures or on their websites.
 Throughout the day stewards will be delivering luggage but don't worry if it's not there before you sail.
 It does take time to distribute all the bags.
 If you've checked in early, you can usually go to the buffet for lunch.
 Walk around the ship and get your bearings.